The Last Coat REVIEW

 If you are looking to save some money, Nexgen gives you 8oz at $19.95 and I can coat my Jeep 4 times.
 On top of that, it lasts 4 times as long.
 So no, The Last Coat is not worth the price, and you are not getting more use out of a bigger bottle.
 If you are going to spend $18 on a bottle you are definitely better off going with Nexgen or Torque.

 How Is The Last Coat’s Customer Service?

 This is another area of opportunity for The Last Coat to improve.
-I like to order two bottles at a time so that if I like the product, I have another bottle on hand.
+I like to order two bottles of each new product at a time, so that if I like it, I have another bottle on hand.
 Since overall I wasn’t too impressed with TLC, I wanted to send my second bottle back.
-I filled out their online contact form that I found on their webpage.
-I sent my request on a Monday and their promise is that they will respond within 24 hours.
+I filled out their online contact form that I found on their webpage, and sent my request on a Monday.
+Their promise is to respond within 24 hours.
 I finally heard back on Thursday and was offered a discount on my next purchase rather than a return.
 After declining the discount, I was offered a return of my purchase.
-Despite this annoying run-around from customer service, I will say that they were friendly and courteous the entire time.
-In terms of customer service I give TLC a 7/10.
+Despite this annoying run-around from customer service which was stated by some other The Last Coat reviews as well, I will say that they were friendly and courteous the entire time.
+For this reason, in terms of customer service level, although it’s not over the top compared to other brands, I give TLC a 7/10.

-The Last Coat didn’t really live up to the hype in its name.
-If you are looking for a product with an easy application and a great initial shine, this product could work for you.
-However, if you are looking for a longer lasting product and something with more durability, you will want to grab a bottle of Nexgen, Torque or Car Pro Reload instead.
-If you want to check TLC out on Amazon, click the link below.
+The Last Coat didn’t really live up to all the positive reviews and the hype in its name.
+If you are looking for a ceramic spray with an easy application and a great initial shine, this product could work for you.
+However, if you are looking for anything else, including the best durability out there, you will want to grab a bottle of Nexgen, Torque or Car Pro Reload instead.
+If you want to make an idea for yourself and check The Last Coat out on Amazon, click the link below.